 During these years, without stopping the preparations for the foundation in Syria and the activities of the "House of Antioch", she organized, with her team for four consecutive years, the Festival of the Son of Man in Beirut which was intended to prepare and celebrate the great jubilee of the year 2000.
 These Christian music festivals were the largest of their kind in the history of Lebanon.
 They were widely publicized in the local media and were attended by over 10,000 people each time.
 Admission was free and the Festival included many activities with the participation of Eastern and Western Christian music groups.

 The year 2000

-On the 13th of May 2000, despite the fact that Sister Carmel's mother was living in her final days (she died the 17th of May, in the odor of sanctity), monastic life effectively began in the monastery of Saint James which was now sufficiently restored.
-And on the 14th of September, on the feast of the Cross, in the jubilee year, the bishop published a decree for the erection of the monastery constituting it "sui iuris eparchalis” in the tradition of the oriental monasteries [= under the authority of the bishop].
-At the same time he decreed the birth of a new diocesan order, “the Unity of Antioch”, of which the mother-house would be this monastery.
+On May 13, 2000, in spite of the fact that Sister Carmel's mother was living her last days (she died on May 17 in the odor of sanctity), the monastic life effectively began in the monastery of St. James (Mar Yakub), which was already sufficiently restored.
+And on September 14, the feast of the Cross, in the jubilee year, the bishop issued a decree for the erection of the monastery constituting it "sui iuris eparchalis" (i.e. under the authority of the bishop) in the tradition of the Eastern monasteries.
+At the same time he decreed the birth of a new diocesan order, the "Unity of Antioch", whose mother house would be the monastery at Qara.

 A holy Ethiopian hermit, Moses, a king’s son, who first became monk in Egypt and in Palestine, arrived in our monastery around 628 A.D.
 He left the Monastery to found a religious foundation 30 km to the East of us , which would later on receive the name of Saint Moses the Ethiopian or 'Mar Mussa' (P. Paolo dal’Oglio, Il restauro del monasterio di San Mose l’Abissino, Nebek, Siria, p.
 11)